surifirstpin/biplus_documentation/docs/README.md

 ### Self-Serve
  Anyone can use Bi+ to analyze and visualize their data, and get entrusted with the right insights.
+ A self-service data-discovery environment enables users to easily search for information, interact intuitively with their data

 ### Trusted Data Analytics Culture